AERobert/HearChat/readme.md

 # HearChat: Accessible and Enhanced ChatGPT

-A Chrome extension to make ChatGPT more accessible and friendly for screen reader users.
+A Chrome extension to make AI chatbots more accessible and friendly for screen reader users.

+Full support for ChatGPT and parshall support for Claude.ai.

 ### Features